Why Move or Sync Photos from Google Photos to OneDrive?

-In this part, two common ways will be introduced and you could choose one based on your preference to achieve on how to transfer Google Photos to OneDrive.
+In this part, two common ways will be introduced and you could choose one based on your preference to achieve on how to sync Google Photos to OneDrive.

 Solution 1: Transfer Google Photos to OneDrive via Download and Upload

 Step 1: Go to the official site of Google Photos and log in your accounts.

 Step 2: Select all the photos and click on the "Download" button to download them to your local PC.

 Step 3: Log in OneDrive.

 Step 4: Click on "Upload" to upload the files or folder.

 You are able to move photos from Google Photos to OneDrive through this way but you may need to notice some tips below before you perform the operations via solution 1.